aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 #### Using the class decorator

 !!! info
-    Decorators can only be attached to a class declaration, method, accessor, property, or parameter.
-Therefore, if you prefer to write your handler as a standard function rather than a Class method, check the [middleware](#using-a-middleware) or [manual](#manually) method sections instead.
-    See the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/decorators.html) for more details.
+    Powertools decorators can only be attached to async class methods and follow the experimetal decorators proposal implementation enabled via the `experimentalDecorators` compiler option in your `tsconfig.json`.

 The `logMetrics` decorator of the metrics utility can be used when your Lambda handler function is implemented as method of a Class.